Summary

 Employer’s Obligation to Provide Reasonable Accommodations

 Under the current legislation, private companies and public offices with more than 20 employees must have workers with disabilities account for 6% of their total workforce.
-Employers are provided with three options to meet this target: (i) hiring disabled workers as employees, (ii) subcontracting workers from the sheltered sector, (iii) paying a contribution fee to AGEFIPH, which is an organisation dedicated to furthering professional inclusion of the disabled in the private sector.
+Employers are provided with three options to meet this target: (i) hiring disabled workers as employees, (ii) subcontracting workers from the sheltered sector, (iii) paying a contribution fee to AGEFIPH, which is an organization dedicated to furthering professional inclusion of the disabled in the private sector.

 Remedies